Manuel Luethi HOMEPAGE

 Chapter Book

 Most of the code I produce(d) can not be made publicly available.
 Whenever I find the time, I do some coding on the side.
 Some of the code can be found on my GitHub profile.
-The public repositories are all work in progress and form part of my learning experience.
+If there are public repositories, they are all work in progress and form part of my learning experience.

 Miscellaneous notes and other articles